 Joel wrote this song about his first wife, Elizabeth.
-He gave it to her as a birthday present.
-After 9 years of marriage, Joel divorced Elizabeth in 1982.
-His next wife was model Christie Brinkley, and that marriage also ended in divorce.
+A pure expression of unconditional love, he gave it to her as a birthday present.

 Joel told USA Today